Recombinant Proteins

 Superoxide Dismutase 1 Human Recombinant

-Recombinant Human Cu/Zn Superoxide Dismutase produced in E.Coli is a single monomeric non-glycosylated polypeptide chain containing 154 amino acids and having a total molecular mass of 15.9 kDa.
+Recombinant Human Cu/Zn Superoxide Dismutase, expressed in E.Coli, is a non-glycosylated polypeptide chain consisting of a single monomer.
+It comprises 154 amino acids and exhibits a molecular weight of 15.9 kDa.
+The purification of SOD1 is carried out using proprietary chromatographic methods.

 Shipped with Ice Packs